-- 1.9.3 the allocation of Chairs and Vice-Chairs to those bodies (see paragraph 2 below). - 1.10 will agree and amend the terms of reference of its Committees and Sub-Committees and the job description for committee Chairs - 1.11 will determine any matter which is referred to it for determination by a Committee or Sub-Committee - 1.12 will adopt (or otherwise) Motions submitted in accordance with the Council Procedure Rules - 1.13 will approve the Councillors' Allowance Scheme for elected Members following advice from the Independent Remuneration Panel - 1.14 will appoint/dismiss the Head of Paid Service, dismiss the Monitoring Officer and Chief Finance Officer, designate an officer to act as Monitoring Officer and an officer to act as Chief Finance Officer - 1.15 will appoint the Returning Officer and Electoral Registration Officer - 1.16 will approve the Council's response to any issues or proposals in relation to local government boundaries including Electoral Wards, the conduct of elections and community governance functions - 1.17 may take decisions relating to the name of the area and may confer the title of Honorary Alderman or Freedom of the Borough - 1.18 may make decisions relating to the making, amending, revoking, re-enacting, adopting or enforcing byelaws and promoting or opposing the making of local legislation or personal bills - 1.19 will take decisions in respect of functions which have not been delegated by the Council to Committees, officers or elsewhere. - 2 Nominations to the Council's Committees, Sub-committees and decision-making bodies, and changes to such nominations, including nominations to Chairs and Vice-Chairs, shall be notified by the Council's Group Leaders or Group Whips in writing or by email to the Head of Democratic Services and Governance and shall thereafter be published on the Council's website.
-Such nominations shall be in accordance with the relevant numerical allocations made by Council for that body.
+- 1.9.2 The political balance of such bodies as required from time to time - 1.9.3 the allocation of Chairs and Vice-Chairs to those bodies (see paragraph 2 below). - 1.10 will agree and amend the terms of reference of its Committees and Sub-Committees and the job description for committee Chairs - 1.11 will determine any matter which is referred to it for determination by a Committee or Sub-Committee - 1.12 will adopt (or otherwise) Motions submitted in accordance with the Council Procedure Rules - 1.13 will approve the Councillors' Allowance Scheme for elected Members following advice from the Independent Remuneration Panel - 1.14 will appoint/dismiss the Head of Paid Service, dismiss the Monitoring Officer and Chief Finance Officer, designate an officer to act as Monitoring Officer and an officer to act as Chief Finance Officer - 1.15 will appoint the Returning Officer and Electoral Registration Officer - 1.16 will approve the Council's response to any issues or proposals in relation to local government boundaries including Electoral Wards, the conduct of elections and community governance functions - 1.17 may take decisions relating to the name of the area and may confer the title of Honorary Alderman or Freedom of the Borough - 1.18 may make decisions relating to the making, amending, revoking, re-enacting, adopting or enforcing byelaws and promoting or opposing the making of local legislation or personal bills - 1.19 will take decisions in respect of functions which have not been delegated by the Council to Committees, officers or elsewhere. - Nominations to the Council's Committees, Sub-committees and decision-making bodies, and changes to such nominations, including nominations to Chairs and Vice-Chairs, shall be notified by the Council's Group Leaders or Group Whips in writing or by email to the Head of Democratic Services and Governance and shall thereafter be published on the Council's website.
+Such nominations shall be in accordance with the relevant numerical allocations made by Council for that body in line with the political balance rules.